tweag/python-monorepo-example/2018-04-11-stackage-head-is-live.md

    development version of GHC and more packages are added to Stackage.

-4. Right now: with separate setup we can configure email sending on failures whereas GHC CI is currently always red due to failing tests.
+4. Right now: with separate setup we can configure email sending on failures whereas GHC CI is currently still always red due to failing tests.

 ## Conclusion